-It is clear that the principle of the proposals is acceptable and would have no additional impact on the character of the building when viewed from the street scene.
-However, it is considered that the proposed scale, form and overall mass of the new rear extension which will result in an overbearing impact on the amenity of neighbours and constitutes over development of the site.
-The proposed development will also result in an overshadowing impact to a neighbouring dwelling.
+It is clear that the principle of the proposal is acceptable and would have no additional impact on the character of the building when viewed from the street scene.

+However, it is considered that the proposed scale, form and overall mass of the proposed rear extension on the amended scheme will result in an overbearing impact on the amenity of neighbours and constitutes over development of the site.
 As such, the proposed development in its current form cannot be supported by officers in this instance and is considered to be contrary several policies within LDP2.